 1. You’re an Old Soul

 I’m sure there’s been a point in your life where you seriously wondered if you were secretly a 45-year-old woman, transplanted into a 20-something’s body.
 All the “crazy memories” that your peers are making give you literally zero FOMO.
 Personally, I had a “rebel phase” that lasted all of 6 months in high school.
-After that I was perfectly content to enjoy the drama club and self-care Sunday sessions without a hint of regret.
+After that, I was perfectly content to enjoy the drama club and self-care Sunday sessions without a hint of regret.

 2. You Like to Leave (way) Before the Party’s Over

 Being an introvert doesn’t mean all parties are evil, especially when you’re around your close friends.
 However, 9 times out of ten… or really 99 times out of 100 you won’t be the last man standing.
-In fact, you’ve actually turned leaving the party early into an art form.
+In fact, you’ve actually turned leaving a party early, into an art form.
 You do the “big move” where you make a good joke, bust a move, or something that helps everyone realize you were there.
 Then, as soon as you’re not feeling it, you say bye to maybe 2 people and you’re out.

 3. You love People… in doses